frvaillant/EntityToExcel/readme.md

 ```

 - **Default value**
-You can add default value.
+You can add a default value.
 This value will fill the cell on the third line as an example.
 ```php
     /**
      * @EtEx(defaultValue="My value")